 What factors affect the potency of honey?

-Not all honeys are equal.
+Not all kinds of honey are equal.
 Some of the factors that can influence its activity are:

-In the second installation to this series, we’ll take a closer look at manuka honey itself and its various labelling conventions.
-Stay tuned...
+In the second installation of this series, we’ll take a closer look at manuka honey itself and its various labeling conventions.